jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r82-source-estimation"></a>
 ### R8.2 Source Estimation

+We next wanted to compare to a less-suitable but more established approach to compare the screening method to, which is Sourcetracker analysis.
+However this typically uses an OTU table of 16S rRNA reads to estimate the proportion of OTUs derived from the sources that are also in your sample.

 #### R8.2.1 16S Extraction

-We next want to compare to a less-suitable but more established approach to compare the screening method to, which is Sourcetracker analysis.
-However this typically uses an OTU table of 16S rRNA reads for the proportion estimation of the sources in your sample.

-As we have shotgun data, we will instead extract reads with sequence similarity to 16S rRNA and run with that.
+As we have shotgun data, we instead extracted reads with sequence similarity to translated 16S rRNA sequences and ran on that.

-The script `02-scripts.backup/009-preprocessing-16s_mapping` works very much the same way as with the human DNA preprocessing, but mapping to the SILVA database and converting the mapped only reads to FASTA format with a particular header format (>sample.name_1) that works with QIIME.
+The script `02-scripts.backup/009-preprocessing-16s_mapping` works very much the same way as with the [human DNA preprocessing](#r611-script-version), but mapping to the SILVA database and converting the unmapped-only reads to FASTA format, with a particular header format (`>sample.name_1`) that is compatible with QIIME.

 ```bash
 INDIR=02-scripts.backup/03-preprocessing/screening/library_merging